 Fruit in the Home Garden

-Remove all weeds and grass around trees and apply Giganic fertiliser around all fruit trees early in September.
+Remove all weeds and grass around Citrus trees and apply Giganic fertiliser around the trees early in March.
+This will swell the fruit and improve the sweetness when ripe

 Suggested fruit varieties for this area: